meco66666/DualScaleNet/README.md

 This repository contains the implementation of DualScaleNet, a dual-branch contrastive learning framework designed for medical image segmentation.
 ![123](https://github.com/meco66666/DualScaleNet/blob/main/12.png?raw=true)
 ### Preparation
-Install PyTorch and DDR dataset
+Install PyTorch and DDR dataset.

 The dataset is available for download at https://github.com/nkicsl/DDR-dataset.
 The dataset is organized as follows.
 To construct the self-supervised training set, images from the test set need to be manually merged with the training set.
 ```
 ddr_757